 GB Qbit Plus

 Spoiler alert: this is the stroller we ended up getting, so I guess for us this one is the best travel stroller.
-Unlike Pockit, Qbit Plus reclines, which makes it suitable from birth.
-(Note: GB also produces Qbit stroller, which looks the same as Qbit Plus, but does not recline, making it suitable from 6 months old).
+Unlike Pockit, GB Qbit Plus reclines, which makes it suitable from birth.
+(Note: GB also produces GB Qbit Lightweight stroller, which looks the same as Qbit Plus, but does not recline, making it suitable from 6 months old).
 This is a very stylish stroller.
 I absolutely love the hood.
 It is also easy to fold, and I can do it one-handed while holding my now 7 months old.
 Qbit Plus is compact when folded and has nice sturdy wheels, which makes it easy to push on a rough surface.
 It is heavier than others, being 7.8 kg, but I found it well-functioning and well-thought through comfort-wise.
 We also got car seat adapters and a matching car seat (since the one we got originally turned out to be pretty bad).
 So technically it becomes a lightweight travel system stroller.
 (If you would like to dive deeper into the science of chosing the best car sear, have a look at this post).

 One more stroller that we were considering is Quinny Yezz.
 I think if we would have started travelling first as our baby got 6 months old, I would have gone with this one, as it is probably the most compact stroller for toddler.
-It is pretty and the lightest stroller on our list at just 5,6 kg, easy to fold one-handed and you can carry it on your shoulder, which makes it one of the best small strollers for travel.
+Quinny Yezz is pretty and the lightest stroller on our list at just 5,6 kg, easy to fold one-handed and you can carry it on your shoulder, which makes it one of the best small strollers for travel.
 It is a sort of lightweight reclining umbrella stroller, but not as long when folded.
-One very specific reason we liked it is the wheels.
+One very specific reason we liked Quinny Yezz is the wheels.
 They are like scooter wheels, which makes them easily replaceable.

 Another good for travel and good for everyday life pushchair.
 I believe the company is already on the 5th version of this pushchair.
 Bugaboo Bee is one of the most popular small strollers for newborns.
 The seat fully reclines, although most people prefer to buy a carrycot accessory as well.
 It is also easily foldable with one hand.